Vast-eel/nijuuei-va/README.md

 ## Moekan
 ### Mikoto route + voice patch
-Download [the Python scripts](https://github.com/Vast-eel/nijuuei-va/archive/refs/heads/main.zip) from this repo and extract them somewhere.
+Download [the main repo](https://github.com/Vast-eel/nijuuei-va/archive/refs/heads/main.zip) and extract it somewhere.

-Download the Dreamcast assets from [here](https://drive.google.com/drive/folders/1G2Le9os8uZhP1Gn_i5qpAwLGcpBzGVn2?usp=sharing) and the .zip file from the Releases section.
-Put everything into a "Patch" folder inside the python scripts directory.
+Download [Dreamcast assets](https://drive.google.com/drive/folders/1G2Le9os8uZhP1Gn_i5qpAwLGcpBzGVn2?usp=sharing) and the .zip file from the Releases section.
+Put everything into a "Patch" folder inside the repo directory.

-The final directory structure should look like:
+The final directory structure should look like this:
 ```
 nijuuei-va-main
 └── Patch